xaviachristi/earthquake-monitor/pipeline/README.md

 # Pipeline

-This directory contains all the neccessary files to run and deploy the extract, transform, load pipeline fro this project.
-This pipeline targets a United States Geological Survey Application Programming Interface that feeds live earthquake data as they recieve it.
+This directory contains all the necessary files to run and deploy the extract, transform, load pipeline for this project.
+This pipeline targets a United States Geological Survey Application Programming Interface that feeds live earthquake data as they receive it.
 It transforms this data into a suitable pandas DataFrame and loads it into a deployed postgres database instance.
 The pipeline can be run locally or be deployed to AWS Lambda using the docker configuration.

 ## Configuration